julianlam/feps/fep/ef61/fep-ef61.md

 > [!WARNING]
 > An 'ap' URI is not a valid [RFC-3986] URI if reserved characters in the authority component are not percent-encoded.
 Nevertheless, this form is considered canonical.

+> [!WARNING]
+> The recommended URI scheme might be changed to `ap+ef61` in a future version of this document, because these identifiers are not intended to be used for all ActivityPub objects, but only for portable ones.

 >[!NOTE]
 >ActivityPub specification [requires][ActivityPub-ObjectIdentifiers] identifiers to have an authority "belonging to that of their originating server".
 The authority of 'ap' URI is a DID, which does not belong to any particular server.

->[!WARNING]
->The URI scheme might be changed to `ap+ef61` in a future version of this document, because these identifiers are not intended to be used for all ActivityPub objects, but only for portable ones.

 ### Comparing 'ap' URIs